Jim Siergey: Career

 In the early 1980s, Siergey started his career as a freelance cartoonist and animator, working on commercials as well as educational and industrial films, which he continued into the 1990s.

 In the 1990s, he created the comic strip 'Cultural Jetlag' together with late writer Tom Roberts, which appeared in many alternative press publications, before TIME (magazine) and USA Weekend carried it from 1997 to 2001.
 As of 2019, he is a cartoonist for the Lansing Journal.

 Personal life

 Siergey is married to Cindy, with whom he attended Woodstock.
 They lived and worked in Chicago until 2018, when they moved to Munster, Indiana.

 Work

 Siergey's illustrations are in black-and-white traditional cartoon style usually with "clever silliness or visual wordplay".
 He has called them edu-tainment, a term used by Walt Disney.
-His style has been influenced by the 1928 Walt Disney Steamboat Willie and 1950s Popeye cartoons; his humor has been compared to the one in The Far Side.
+His style has been influenced by the 1928 Walt Disney Steamboat Willie and 1950s Popeye cartoons; his humor has been compared to The Far Side.